 Biosolids TAC Meetings

 The Department is committed to keeping the public informed as the committee begins their work.
 This page will be used to provide the most up-to-date details on scheduled meetings and committee activities.
 You are encouraged to bookmark this page and check back frequently.
 Any person interested in learning more about the TAC may email BIOSOLIDS_TAC@floridadep.gov.
 You may also sign up to receive automatic updates via email.
 As a state agency sponsored committee, this committee will be required to follow all requirements under Florida's Government in the Sunshine Law, also known as the Open Meetings Law.
-All meetings will be publicly noticed and open to the public.
+All meetings were publicly noticed and open to the public.

 TAC Meeting 4 - January 23, 2019